Rocco-Gossmann/GoWas/Documentation/Scenes.md

 If a Scene implements it, its `Unload` method is called before the Engine continues ticking.

-Like the `Loadable` interface, this is also only called once but only after a scenes `Tick` method. returned `false`.
+Like the `Loadable` interface, this is also only called once but only after a scene's `Tick` method. returned `false`.

-Therefore it should be used to unload / free / reset the ressources created in the `Load` method.
+Therefore it should be used to unload/free/reset the resources created in the `Load` method.

 The `Unload` method returns a `struct{}` - pointer, that points to the next `core.Scene`, that the Engine should load and run next.